pltrinh1122/mcu/backlog/MCU_BACKLOG_SPECIFICATION.md

 - Timestamp accuracy (ISO 8601 UTC)
 - No duplication of item-owned tracks (execution/definition/validation/docs).
 Backlog only references item evidence and computes rollups.
  - Index link paths are relative and resolve to files under `BACKLOGS/ITEMS/`
+ - Supersession annotations present in index when items are split/merged/bundled

 ---